ultravideo/kvazaar/README.md

 ###Code style:

 We try to follow the following conventions:
-- ANSI-C/C89.
- - Limited mainly due to poor C support in Visual Studio 2010.
+- C99 without features not supported by Visual Studio 2013 (VLAs).
  - // comments allowed and encouraged.
 - Follow overall conventions already established in the code.
 - Indent by 2 spaces. (no tabs)